 SHIPPING FEES AND POLICIES

-Shipping fees are calculated for actual carrier charges, but I do ask that a certain amount be paid in advance.
-Any amount over and above the actual shipping costs will be credited to the final balance on your invoice.
+Shipping fees are calculated for actual carrier charges, but I do sometimes ask that a certain amount be paid in advance.
+In such cases, any amount over and above the actual shipping costs will be credited to the final balance on your invoice.
 Additional shipping charges will be applied to larger orders, or where special shipping services are requested.
-Return shipping is handled by a "redundancy protection" method, meaning that two shipments will be made with the purpose of protecting both your original films and your new MiniDV masters.
-Shipping will be handled in the following manner-
+Return shipping can be handled by a "redundancy protection" method, meaning that two shipments can be made for the purpose of protecting both your original films and your new digital masters.
+Shipping is typically handled in the following manner:

-Shipment 1: Your MiniDV master and DVDs will be shipped to you via US Postal Service.
-You invoice and receipt will also be included.
+Shipment 1: Your digital master and DVDs will be shipped to you with your invoice and receipt included.
+A tracking number will be provided to you.
 Once you have confirmed receipt of the first shipment, your second shipment will be sent

-Shipment 2: Your original films will be shipped to you via UPS Ground delivery service, with a tracking number provided to you, and your order will be complete.
+Shipment 2: Your original media will be shipped to you with tracking number provided, and your order will be complete.

-To facilitate this shipping policy, a Prepaid Shipping charge will be added to your initial order to cover estimated carrier costs.
+To facilitate this shipping policy, a Prepaid Shipping charge will be added to your estimate to cover return carrier costs.
 As mentioned above, any amount of this fee not required for return shipping will be credited to the final balance on your invoice.

-Because shipping is such a critical element of this process, I do offer limited pick up and delivery services for a flat fee of $15.00.
-This service is offered only in the greater Duluth MN and Superior WI areas, as well as the northern Carlton County MN area.
+Because shipping is such a critical element of this process, I do offer limited pick up and delivery services for a flat fee of either $7.50 or $15.00, depending upon the location of service.
+This service is offered only within a 55 mile radius of the Duluth MN and Superior WI areas.
 Please contact me directly to find out if you are located within this service area.

 SHIPPING YOUR FILMS